 Purpose

-Caution

-This chapter is relevant only for employees with nationality other than French!

-To be able to work in a country, France, a non-national of this country a non-French national needs to be in possession of a valid work permit.
+To be able to work in a foreign country, a non-national of that country needs to be in possession of a valid work permit.
 Details related to the work permit have been maintained during hiring or rehiring.
-An alert regarding the expiry date of the document type relevant for that country document of type FRA-Visa or FRA – Resident Permit is configured: the employee, the employee’s line manager, and the employee’s HR business partner will receive an email informing them that the work permit document of the employee is getting expired in one month and they need to trigger the process of prolonging it.
+An alert regarding the expiry date of the document type relevant for that country is configured: the employee, the employee’s line manager, and the employee’s HR business partner will receive an email informing them that the work permit document of the employee is getting expired soon and they need to trigger the process of prolonging it.
 The employee is responsible for keeping his or her work permit information up-to-date in the system.
 The updates in the work permit information by the employee needs to be approved by the employee’s HR Business Partner, before the data becomes effective in the system.
 For this purpose, the Relationship Type HR Manager must have been maintained for the employee before he or she maintains data related to the work permit document.

 Maintaining Work Permit Information